OVERNIGHT SHIPPING REQUIRED. SHIPS ON TUESDAYS ONLY. NOT AVAILABLE IN STORE. SEE SHIPPING INFO FOR DETAILS.

 Cannot Be Shipped To: HI,PR,VI,GU,AS,PW

-What's In The Package: S. scimitus fungus gnat and mite predators are shipped as adults.
+What's In The Package: S. scimitus fungus gnat and mite predators are shipped as adults mixed with immature stages to account for some mortality in transit.
 Release immediately for best results.

 Shelf Life: Use within 18 hours of receipt.